 Role and background

-The role of the Fingerprint Unit is to maintain a database of fingerprints taken from offenders, firearms licence applicants, gaming commission applicants and other people as required.
+The role of the Fingerprint Services Group is to maintain a database of fingerprints taken from offenders, firearms licence applicants, gaming commission applicants and other people as required.

-The staff at the Unit identify offenders who have been fingerprinted previously, unknown deceased persons, accident victims, including those involved in major disasters.
+The staff at the Group identify offenders who have been fingerprinted previously, unknown deceased persons, accident victims, including those involved in major disasters.

 The Unit also assists in the investigation of crimes by making examinations of crime scenes for latent fingerprints - a fingerprint that is not visible to the naked eye, as well as studying and identifying latent fingerprints recovered from crime scenes.